DesCoding/PortfolioDeDes/README.md

 # PortfolioDeDes

-This web responsive portfolio has been created to share some details about me and examples of my coding work so far.
-Hope you like it!
+This web responsive portfolio has been created to share details about me and my coding experience so far.

 # Technologies Used